 Types of Cracking

-Not all cracks are created equal!
-Some might just be cosmetic, while others signal that your concrete floor needs replacing.
+Some cracks might be cosmetic, while others indicate that your concrete floor needs replacing.
 The following are the most common types:

 - Pressure Cracks: These cracks appear when the floor has more weight loading than it can handle, such as heavy machinery, vehicles, or industrial equipment.